deans-code/dimensions/README.md

 It was designed as a simple tool for testing the capabilities of embeddings when used as part of semantic search use cases.

+> [!NOTE]
+> See scope for current planned activities, further work is required before the tool produces useful results.

 ## :white_check_mark: Scope

 - [x] Create simple console application.
 - [x] Integrate local language model.
 - [x] Integrate local vector database.
 - [x] Provide search function.
-- [ ] Apply normalisation to embeddings .
+- [ ] Apply normalisation to embeddings.
 - [ ] Implement basic chunking, use markdown format for input.
 - [ ] Implement contextualisation, use alternative local LLM.